-REGARDING PRIME-TIME TELEVISION as the American-entertainment-medium-of-choice: Berni and I are inveterate non-viewers.
+REGARDING PRIME-TIME TELEVISION as the American entertainment medium of choice: Berni and I are inveterate non-viewers.
 I swore off the glass teat back in 1969 when ‘they’ took the best-ever show in all of history off the air.
-Except for the delightful Nickleodeon cartoons of the ’90s that I watched with my daughter—’Aaahh!
+Except for the delightful Nickelodeon cartoons of the ’90s that I watched with my daughter—’Aaahh!
 Real Monsters,’ ‘Doug,’ ‘Hey Arnold,’ and ‘Rugrats’—I have not ‘watched tv’ in almost fifty years!
 1

 We get most of our fare from the library but are not averse to buying complete seasons of favorite series when we find them for a few bucks a season.
 It is now easy to buy five-disc sets for $2-4 online or in stores that carry used CDs or books.

 The cover for the boxed set of DVDs for the complete first season of Northern Exposure cleverly depicts the forlorn Dr. Joel Fleischman abandoned in the fictitious town of Cicely, Alaska.
 The DVD technology is the very best way to binge-watch a great television series.
 Alas, when I was first exposed to this show, it was via Berni’s collection of VHS cassettes, all dutifully taped off the TV screen, commercials, and bad edits galore.
 Of course, none of that kept me from loving the show and the likable cast of characters and the actors’ credible performances.

 She also brought along some Ally McBeal episodes, which, while lacking the character continuity of the former, was even more outstanding in its approach to television narrative.
 It even had some hilarious special effects that never ever belonged in a show purportedly about lawyers.
 (Why does television love lawyers so much?)